 The second model is the correspondence or representation theory of knowledge by apprehension (al-‘ilm al-husuli al-irtisami).
 ‘I know that P’ means that there is an external object P that corresponds to an internal concept P. The mind is thus the ‘mirror of nature’.
 It judges a relationship between the extra-mental object and the mental picture of it as described in Wittgenstein’s picture theory.
 The inadequacies of this model are clear.
 It fails to account for conceivables that do not exist.
 Knowledge is the correspondence between the object and the subject, and mediated.
 It presupposes the existence of independent extra-mental entities ‘out there’ and is strongly dualistic.
 The mind abstracts the form from the matter of the thing and represents it.
 As such it is a negative fact.
 One can only grasp the form in the mind since the essences of things are not available to us.
 But Mulla Sadra argues that the consequent is clearly false, so the antecedent is as well (Mulla Sadra 2001–5, III: 316).
 They are available to us insofar as they exist and are present to us.
 Knowledge is not an abstraction.
 The accidental material forms of intelligibles thus grasped are not the true objects of knowledge; those are the pure intelligibles experienced directly (Ha’iri Yazdi 1992: 35).
 This Peripatetic doctrine is rejected.
 It is quite wrong to assume in this model that perception is so mediated that it requires an interface between the mind and external objects (often called qualia).
 This model does not actually yield the reality of the thing, though it does seek the essence of things.
 Mulla Sadra quotes Avicenna (from al-Ta‘liqat, Avicenna 1973: 34).

-The realities of things are not available to man; we only know the specific attributes, the concomitant attributes and the accidents of things, and we do not know the differentiae that are constituents of everything, one of which indicates its reality.
-Rather, we know that there are things that have specific attributes and accidents (Mulla Sadra 2001-5, I: 461).
+The realities of things are not available to the human; we only know the specific attributes, the concomitant attributes and the accidents of things, and we do not know the differentiae that are constituents of everything, one of which indicates its reality.
+Rather, we know that there are things that have specific attributes and accidents (Mulla Sadra 2001–5, I: 461).

 It remains the case that Mulla Sadra accepts a correspondence theory of knowledge though it is not his preferred option for arriving at indubitable knowledge.